 Supervision & Teaching – Washington DC – 2017

 Supervision & Teaching can be useful to clinicians at all stages their professional development.
-Those interested in working with me are welcome to call: 301.656.9650.
-Please note: Although I am licensed in both Maryland and Washington, DC, my office is right on the border in Chevy Chase, Maryland.
+Those interested in supervision with me are welcome to call: 301.656.9650.
+Please note: I am licensed in both Maryland and Washington, DC, my office is right on the border in Chevy Chase, Maryland.

-I supervise psychotherapists at all phases of their professional journey, ranging from beginners interested in deepening their clinical skills and launching their practices as well as those with significant clinical experience who wish to develop greater proficiency in case conceptualization and psychoanalytic technique.
+I supervise psychotherapists at all phases of their professional journey, ranging from beginners interested in deepening their clinical skills and launching their practices as well as those with significant clinical experience, who wish to develop greater proficiency in case conceptualization and psychoanalytic technique.
+I am a Supervising & Training analyst at the Washington Psychoanalytic Institute.
 Here are some of the kinds of people I supervise:

 - psychoanalytic candidates seeking supervision on patients in psychoanalysis.